-to the correlation between Mins and Hours.
+In the next step, we determine the correlation accesses and the endangered correlations for each of the four methods.
+For this reason, we consider the parallel method pairs (SetMins, RefreshSecs), (SetHours, RefreshSecs) and (SetTime, RefreshSecs).
+SetMins contains exactly one correlation access, but since there is a continuous lock surrounding the considered variable accesses the correlation is not endangered.
+The same holds for the method SetHours.
+RefreshSecs also contains one correlation access, which due to the continuous lock is not endangered.
+However, SetTime includes three correlation accesses: The previously mentioned correlation accesses inside both invoked methods and the access to the correlation between Mins and Hours.
 Furthermore, this correlation is also endangered since there is no continuous lock protecting the variable access to Mins and Hours.
-As a result the method pair (SetTime, RefreshSecs) acquires a correlation rank of 100% while each of the other pairs have a correlation rank of 0%.
-Therefore, we only consider (SetTime, RefreshSecs) for parallel unit test creation and dismiss the other method pairs.
+After applying the formula from the previous subsection, we can calculate that (SetTime, RefreshSecs) acquires a correlation rank of 25% while each of the other pairs have a correlation rank of 0%, due to the fact that their correlation amount is equal to zero.
+Therefore, we can only consider (SetTime, RefreshSecs) for parallel unit test creation and dismiss the other method pairs.
 While AutoRT would have generated unit tests for all four method pairs, our approach was able to reduce the candidate set to only one method pair.
 That is, the only method pair containing a (high-level) data race for correlated variables.
 By this approach, we have eliminated redundant unit tests which do not contain potential data races, particularly unit tests which do not contain data races on correlated variables.